justbetter/statamic-structured-data/README.md

 ## Features

-- 🔄 Dynamic JSON-LD generation based on entry data
+- 🔄 Dynamic JSON-LD generation based on entry and term data
 - 📝 Template-based structured data configuration
 - 🔌 Automatic injection of structured data into your pages
 - 🎯 Support for multiple schemas per page